boggydigital/clo/backlog.md

 - argument "excludes" property - list argument tokens that can't be included with this argument (e.g. username / username-file): decided that this likely can happen on the app level
 - arguments that are required for some arg-values?
 E.g. username/password for fetch-type = account-product: decided that this can happen on the app level
+- update "generate" - deprecated, given it won't be a win over more compact syntax

 ## Changes